Andrew Johns

-Andrew Gary Johns (born 19 May 1974) is an Australian former professional rugby league footballer who played in the 1990s and 2000s.
-He is widely considered to be one of the greatest players in rugby league history.
+Andrew Gary Johns (born 19 May 1974), also known by the nickname Joey, is an Australian former professional rugby league footballer who played in the 1990s and 2000s.
+He is considered one of the greatest rugby league players of all time.
 Johns captained the Newcastle Knights in the National Rugby League and participated in the team's only two premiership victories in 1997 and 2001, playing a club record 249 games for the Knights.
 Johns also represented his country at two World Cups, and on one Kangaroo tour, playing in total 21 Test matches for the national side.
-He played in 23 State of Origin series matches for the New South Wales Blues (captaining the side to a series win in 2003), and played for the Country Origin side in 1995 and 2003.
+He played in 23 State of Origin series matches for the New South Wales Blues (he captained the side to a series win in 2003, and shares a record 4 man-of-the-match awards for New South Wales players with Peter Sterling), and played for the Country Origin side in 1995 and 2003.

 Johns announced his retirement from rugby league on 10 April 2007 at the age of 32.
 This followed a long run of injuries, the last of which was a bulging disc in his neck which forced his retirement due to the risk of serious spinal injury from further heavy contact.
 Andrew Johns is one of only four players to have won the Golden Boot Award more than once and is one of only two players to have won the Dally M Medal for best player in the NRL three times.
 He finished his career as the highest points scorer in Australian first-grade premiership history with 2,176 points.

 In 2008, less than a year into his retirement, Johns was named as the Greatest Player of the last 30 years by the publication 'Rugby League Week', beating the likes of Queensland legend Wally Lewis (voted #2), fellow NSW star Brad Fittler (voted #3) and then former Queensland and Australian captain Darren Lockyer (voted #4).
 On 28 September 2012, Johns was named as the eighth 'Immortal' of rugby league.

 Football career

-Early Days
+Early days

 Andrew Johns began playing junior rugby league in his home town of Cessnock, New South Wales for the Cessnock Goannas.
-At an early age it was evident he had plenty of playing ability and Johns joined the Newcastle Knights junior ranks at age 15 in 1989.